eliminmax/cloud-arch-meta-demo/README.md

 # Cloud Architecture

 This is the directory for the Hugo site that I slapped together as part of a presentation on cloud architecture.
+**NOTE: Now that the website has been presented, this repository is no longer mainained, and the referenced sites will shut down by midnight July 1st, 2021, Eastern Daylight Time.**
 ## IMPORTANT:

 This git repository includes a submodule - another git repository included within it.
 Unless you clone it with the `--recurse-submodules` flag, **it will not work as-is**.
 To get it to work, run the following commands: